Movie Review: “Sing”

 The Typo (-2pts)

-So something bad happens in this movie.
-We will call it the catastrophe, and it was clearly put in there to force the characters to hit their lowest point before coming together in the climax of the film.
-My issue with the catastrophe was that it was overkill in a sense.
-It kind of took the characters to rock bottom, then went way further to an extremely unnecessary degree.
-In my opinion, this was too much.
-It was really did not affect the rest of the movie, so I do not really understand why this was done either.
+Okay, so something bad happens in this movie.
+To avoid spoilers, let us just call it “the catastrophe”.
+It was clearly put in there to force the characters to hit their lowest point before coming together in the climax of the film.
+My issue with the catastrophe was that it felt like overkill.

-As should be no surprise for a movie titled Sing, there was a large variety of songs throughout this movie.
-There are songs that the characters sing before the competition, more songs that they sing in rehearsal, and even more songs they sing for the performance.
-This movie has a ton of songs from covers of popular songs to original songs.
-All of them were good, but unfortunately none of the original ones were memorable.
+As should be no surprise for a movie titled Sing, there were a large variety of songs throughout this movie.
+There are songs that the characters sang before the competition, more songs that they sang in rehearsal, and even more songs that they sang for the final performances.
+This movie had a ton of songs, from covers of popular songs to original songs.
+All of them were good, but unfortunately none of the original ones were all that memorable.
 Walking out of the movie, I couldn’t remember how even on of the original songs went.
-Though that could have something to do with the overload of songs throughout this film and again, I thought all the songs were good though I liked some more than others.
+That could have something to do with the overload of songs throughout this film but, again, I thought all the songs were good.

 Words cannot describe how much I hated this.
 I do not really know why because the act itself was such a minor part of the movie.
-I just don't know why they didn't just intentionally make the fliers the way they ended up being.
+I just do not know why they did not just intentionally make the fliers the way they ended up being.
 I do not think the movie really suffered because of this and others may love this part of the movie.
 I personally found it ridiculous in a bad way.
 I know, I was really vague for this, but I am trying to stay far away from spoiler territory so I cannot exactly go into a whole lot of detail regarding this issue.
 Just know that I thought the flier situation could have been handled a lot better by the filmmakers.

 Sing was a decent kid's movie.
-With great (but forgettable) original songs as well as covers of songs that both kids and parents will appreciate.
-It has a decent plot but way too many full storylines which makes the movie long to the point at which some adults were falling asleep and some kids lost interest and growing restless.
-I really enjoyed the competition element of this movie, it got the audience engaged and guessing as to which animal would win.
-I thought all the voice actors did a great job in this movie and, where most of them were celebrity actors, the group I went with had a fun game of guessing who voices certain characters.
+With good (albeit forgettable) original songs, as well as covers of songs that both kids and parents will appreciate.
+It had a decent plot, but way too many fully developed characters which made the movie feel long, to the point at which some adults were falling asleep, and some kids lost interest and grew restless.
+I really enjoyed the competition element of this movie.